das-ankur/Cement-Strength-Prediction/README.md

     It is a quantitive variable.
 Day measured in(1~365).
 ### Concrete Compressive Strength(Outpu Vraible):
     It is a quantitive variable.
 Measured by MPa.
+## Data Validation:
+**Name Validation:** We validate the name of the files based on the given name in the schema file.
+We have created a regex pattern as per the name given in the schema file to use for validation.
+After validating the pattern in the name, we check for the length of date in the file name as well as the length of time in the file name.
+If all the values are as per requirement, we move such files to "Good_Data_Folder" else we move such files to "Bad_Data_Folder."